NuclearEng/Nohana/ARCHITECTURE.md

-## WaveSurf Frontend Architecture and API/URL Map
+## Nohana Frontend Architecture and API/URL Map

 ### Overview
-WaveSurf is a single-page application (SPA) built with plain HTML/CSS/JavaScript.
+Nohana is a single-page application (SPA) built with plain HTML/CSS/JavaScript.
 Client-side routing is powered by Navigo.
 UI is componentized by page-level scripts and a lightweight template system.
 The application is fully static and served locally at `http://localhost:5173`.

 - **Routing**: Navigo (hash-based) in `js/router.js`
 - **Templates**: Inline HTML templates (e.g., `js/templates.js`, `js/*-template.html`) dynamically injected into `#main-content`